There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 How to Repurpose Blog Content for Email Marketing

-Now that we know the what’s and the why’s, let’s look at the how’s.
+Now that we know the whats and the whys and have a simple framework, let’s look at the specifics for each channel.

 Email marketing can be a challenging channel for some, as it requires crafting either tight messaging for branded campaigns or personable content for more casual emails.

-Either/or can put a strain on resources and ideally requires a copy/content writer who’s familiar with your other channels to most effectively curate the content.
+Either/or can put a strain on resources and ideally requires a copy/content writer who’s familiar with your other channels to curate the content most effectively.

 You can craft a new campaign on the same topic as a recent blog post.
 It’s quite common for blog post introductions to be written in a way that you can use directly on other platforms.